Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 The widest apertures create a great background blur, while the narrower apertures keep more of this close young whitetail deer in focus.

 Practically everything in the EF III lens was new, including the image stabilization system that has achieved an impressive up to 5-stop CIPA rating.
 The RF lens gets a slightly higher 5.5 stop rating, with the increase directly attributed to the RF mount.
-Note that this lens does not support coordinated IS, but IBIS is said to still provides some benefits.
+Note that this lens does not support coordinated IS, but IBIS is said to still provide some benefits.

 The RF and version III lenses are far lighter than the previous generation lenses, but these are still not light lenses to handhold.
 Handholding the III completely unsupported (no help from an elbow resting against the body) for the many hundreds of images required for a complete image stabilization test session was a big workout.
 To help ensure that fatigue didn't interfere with the results, I opted to test the narrowed-down sharp and nearly-sharp shutter speed range twice.
 I learned that, under ideal conditions, my keeper rate was rather solid at 1/20 second exposures and still high (about 75%) with 1/13 second exposures.
 Sporadic sharp images could be made at even longer exposures.